The History of Betty Boop

 Who owns Betty Boop?
 Can I make my own Betty Boop Products to sell?

-What happen to the lady who did the voice of Betty Boop?
+What happened to the lady who did the voice of Betty Boop?

 Mae Questel is the lady.
 She provided the unique, child-like voice of cartoon characters Betty Boop & Olive Oyl, and died at age 89 on January 4th, 1998.
 She was a veteran of stage, movies & vaudeville.
 Born in the Bronx, Questel was discovered at 17 when she was signed to perform on the vaudeville circuit.
 She did imitations of popular performers!
 When animator Max Fleischer heard one of Ms. Questel's performances, he signed her to take over the squeaky voice of the now worldwide famous Betty Boop.
 The voice was actually styled on the voice of another actor, Helen Kane, who created a sensation on Broadway in 1928 with a "boop-boop-a-doop" rendition of the hit song "I Wanna Be Loved by You."
 During her eight years as the voice of Betty Boop, Questel was in 150 plus cartoon shorts.
 Her recording of "On the Good Ship Lollipop", in her Betty Boop voice, sold more than two million copies back in the day!
 The Betty Boop Animated Toon was retired in 1939, but Mae Questel returned to the character when Betty Boop appeared in the 1988 movie "Who Framed Roger Rabbit."
 Also, in 1933, Mae Questel did the voices of Olive Oyl and Swee' Pea for the Popeye Animated Cartoons.